getify/foi-lang/README.md

     I believe we'll get most of the benefits of "typing" with much less syntactic and mental overhead compared to traditional language static types.

+    **Foi** employs [gradual typing](https://en.wikipedia.org/wiki/Gradual_typing), meaning that type annotations (and implied typings from inferences) are validated at compile-time if possible; but if some typing assertions cannot be validated, they're left to be checked at run-time.

+    The **Foi** compiler will be configurable, to specify if you want to leave the run-time type assertions in, or strip them.
+For example, you may leave the run-time type assertions in for runs of your test suite, but not for your production distribution code.

 This is not an exhaustive list of design persuasions, but it should help set the right perspective for evaluating/analyzing **Foi** code.

 ### Original Design Motivations